-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to California, east to Alberta, Montana and Idaho.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Alberta, Montana and Idaho.

 Habitat: Moist woods, streambanks and seashores.

 Fibrous-rooted perennial from a creeping rhizome, highly variable in size, the herbage pubescent.